 Each puppy is then dewormed at every other week starting at 2 weeks old.
 As a precaution, each puppy is treated with prescription Marquis for coccidiosis and panacur for giardia.
 Each pup is also given a bordetella (kennel cough) vaccine which is good for 1 year of age.
 They are also all microchipped.

-Puppy Academy pups are given 2 sets of “puppy shots” which is Duramune Max 5 which is the vaccine for coronavirus, parvovirus, distemper, parainfluenza, adenovirus type 2 (and hepatitis).
-Canine College pups will be given final 2 sets of puppy shots and rabies vaccine.
+Puppy Academy pups are given 2 sets of parvovirus shots (Neo Par) as well as 2 shots of vaccine for coronavirus, distemper, parainfluenza, adenovirus type 2 (and hepatitis).
+Canine College pups will be given final sets of puppy shots and rabies vaccine.
 Each pup past Canine College pups will be given a monthly dosage of k9 Advantix II for flea and tick and also a monthly dosage of Ivermectin (Heartguard) for heartworm preventative.

 15. When should I go to my veterinarian after picking up my puppy?